2019 Community Development Block Grant

 e.
 Announcements through local churches, non-profit organizations serving LMI residents, disabled, non-English-speaking and other participating entities (stores and businesses) located in LMI and proposed project areas

-The Town keeps on file documentation of how it met the above requirement in its CDBG files for verification.
+The Town keeps documentation on file of how it met the above requirement in its CDBG files for verification.

 2. Available Information